-Discussion: We focus in this article on graph-based data representations (see Section 1.1).
+Discussion: We focus in this article on graph-based data representations (see Section 1.2).
 However, many of the examples discussed above use a logical representation instead.
 We include them in this section because the techniques used for constructing and searching for features or rules are very similar in both settings.
-For instance, both RPTs (a graph-based approach) and RDN-Boosting (a logical approach) use an exhaustive search over probabilistic decision trees, with different feature scoring strategies.
+For instance, both RPTs (a graphbased approach) and RDN-Boosting (a logical approach) use an exhaustive search over probabilistic decision trees, with different feature scoring strategies.

 Popescul et al. (2003a) examine how to automatically learn new relational features for links (to support link prediction), but their techniques could also be applied to constructing node features.
-In particular, they treat each feature as a relational database query, and use the concept of refinement graphs (Shapiro, 1982) to consider refining an initial query with equijoins, equality selections, and statistical aggregates.
+In particular, they treat each feature as a relational database query, and use the concept of refinement graphs (Shapiro, 1982) to consider refining an initial query with equi-joins, equality selections, and statistical aggregates.
 After each refinement, further refinements can be considered; this search is guided by sampling over some possible further refinements and proceeding only if the results of a particular refinement or type seems promising.
-The features, they use the Bayesian Information Criterion (BIC) (Schwarz, 1978), which includes a term than penalizes feature complexity to reduce the danger of overfitting.
+The features chosen are combined with a logistic regression classifier.
+For evaluation of the specific features, they use the Bayesian Information Criterion (BIC) (Schwarz, 1978), which includes a term than penalizes feature complexity to reduce the danger of overfitting.

 We discussed multiple systems that include notions of aggregation including RPTs, SAYU-VISTA, and the work of Popescul et al. (2003a) discussed above.
-There are also other aggregatebased learning approaches such as Crossmine (Yin et al., 2006), CLAMF (Frank et al., 2007), Multi-relational Decision Trees (MRDTL) (Leiva et al., 2002), Confidence-based Concept Discovery (CD) (Kavurucu et al., 2008), and many others (Perlich & Provost, 2006; Krogel & Wrobel, 2001; Knobbe et al., 2002).
+There are also other aggregate-based learning approaches such as Crossmine (Yin, Han, Yang, & Yu, 2006), CLAMF (Frank, Moser, & Ester, 2007), Multi-relational Decision Trees (MRDTL) (Leiva, Gadia, & Dobbs, 2002), Confidence-based Concept Discovery (CD) (Kavurucu, Senkul, & Toroslu, 2008), and many others (Perlich & Provost, 2006; Krogel & Wrobel, 2001; Knobbe, Siebes, & Marseille, 2002).
 There are also other possibilities for feature evaluation.
-For instance, GleanerSRL (Goadrich & Shavlik, 2007) uses Aleph (Srinivasan, 1999) to search for clauses and then uses a metric of precision $\times$ recall for evaluating the clauses.
+For instance, GleanerSRL (Goadrich & Shavlik, 2007) uses Aleph (Srinivasan, 1999) to search for clauses and then uses a metric of precision × recall for evaluating the clauses.

-7 Jointly Transforming Nodes and Links
+7. Jointly Transforming Nodes and Links